-I’m happy to say that the show at Tabernacle Centre in London last year was a great success.
+I’m happy to say that the Movement for Hope exhibition in London was a great success.
 By a strange twist of fate the comedian Russell Brand came to the private view and seemed genuinely interested in my work – see trademark “Brand stare” as we chat below.

 A large crowd came which made the event quite a party.

-Other exciting news is that I will be having a bigger joint London exhibition in June this year with the eyegaze artist Sarah Ezekiel.
+Other exciting news is that I am going to be having a bigger joint London exhibition with the eyegaze artist Sarah Ezekiel.
 Money raised from that will be going to the Motor Neurone Disease Association.

-I’ve also been asked to speak and show my work at “Rewired”, an event organised by Movement for Hope at the Royal Geographical Society in March.
+I’ve also been asked to speak and show my work at “Rewired”, an event organised by Movement for Hope at the Royal Geographical Society.

-It’s about a six hour round trip to London for me, which can pose logistical challenges to say the least – because of this I’m thankful that I have a local exhibition coming up, also in March, of street photographs captured in my home city of Worcester.
+It’s about a six hour round trip to London for me, which can pose logistical challenges to say the least – because of this I’m thankful that I have a local exhibition coming up of street photographs captured in my home city of Worcester.

 So I’ve been busy and I still am.
 So much so that just “being” in the midst of all the business often feels impossible.